BorisMolch/pfrontend-temp/content/blog/new-worlds-fresh-artist-visions-from-patchathon-3-at-nordic-game-ng21.md

 Our third international artist-driven Patchathon had as its background Nordic Games conference NG21 in Copenhagen.
 NG21 Autumn, like other events this year, had to go to a fully online format.
 As in the previous two editions, the Patchathon was ready for virtual events, with artists spanning North and South America and Europe.

 Maybe the best aspect of hosting Patchathons is making new connections - some of which last.
-The last edition saw multi-taltented French musician and singer Louis-Louise Kay, aka **MOWIKUS**, meet up with Ted Pallas and New Jersey creative studio **SAVAGES**.
+The last edition saw multi-taltented French musician and singer Louis-Louise Kay, aka **MOWUKIS**, meet up with Ted Pallas and New Jersey creative studio **SAVAGES**.
 They returned for NG21 to present a new virtual environment for the achingly gorgeous song **"Can Be Reclaimed,"** architecture and organic forms bathed in color and pulsing to the music.
 It's a multi-layered collaboration that required the full skill sets of this team - like forming a new band.

 {{< youtube w-CnQxTXFD8 >}}